medcomdk/dk-medcom-carecommunication/docs/index.md

   * Clinical guidelines for application
   * Use cases
   * Technical Specifications in terms of the relevant IG's and clinical introduction to the content of the IG.
-  * Mapping between OIOXML XDIS91 and FHIR CareCommunication Message
+  * Mapping between OIOXML, XDIS91 and FHIR CareCommunication Message
 <p>&nbsp;</p>

 ### 1.1 Clinical guidelines for application